adriatic/RADC/.history/docs/02-how to/02-Install PostgreSQL_20220625140307.md

 ___

-## Verify the database installation correctness
+## verification of the database installation correctness

 To verify the correct PostgresQL installation we will use a well-known [Redwood Blog Application](https://redwoodjs.com/docs/tutorial/intermission#using-the-example-repo-recommended) and modify it to use PostgreSQL database instead of the default SQLIte).
 We will do this in following several steps